Huawei-CPLLab/PyDSL/README.md

 # Do
 c5 = 5
-var1 = var2 = c5
+var1 = var2 + c5
 ```

 ### Only for statements; No if/while statements

-This is simply not yet implemented.
+If and while statements are not yet implemented.

 ### No out-of-scope usage